 Outside of British Summertime, the music carries on in the various music venues that showcase the nation’s best bands and artists.
 London’s O2 Arena and Wembley Stadium are the biggest, and various O2 Academy venues can be found in cities across the country, providing the stage for huge international names every day of the week.

 In London, other great venues include the Roundhouse, Electric Ballroom, and Union Chapel, a functioning church that doubles as a concert venue for intimate, acoustic gigs.
 Manchester, arguably the musical heart of the UK, has a great number of live music venues, such as Band on the Wall, Gorilla and Islington Mill.
 In Scotland, Glasgow’s King Tut’s Wah Wah Hut and Edinburgh’s Sneaky Pete’s are both intimate, cult venues for local bands.

 For a taste of the best up-and-coming British talent, check out this playlist.
-Discover your new favourite artist and catch them touring the UK in 2021.
+Discover your new favourite artist and catch them touring the UK!

 To get the best education about the musical history of an area, why not join a day tour?
 Most famous is the Beatles Magical Mystery Tour in Liverpool, a two-hour bus tour that takes visitors all across the city.
 From Paul, John, George and Ringo’s childhood homes, to the places that inspired famous songs, this tour is the definitive guide to the Beatles and even includes entry to the legendary Cavern Club to catch a show from a local band in the evening.
 Tickets cost £19.95pp.

 Other tours include Manchester Music Tours, which offer tours specialised in the 90s “Madchester” music era.
 Each tour focuses on one band from the era, The Smiths, Joy Division, Oasis and The Stone Roses (or a Music Tour Special which combines all four).